Online Master’s in Regulatory Science Programs – Medical Device, Food & Pharmaceutical Regulatory Affairs

 - Expected Time to Completion: 36 months

-Students must complete 36 credits to graduate.
-Required and popular elective courses include bioprocessing and the biotechnology business; foundations of project management; biotechnology and the regulatory environment; and product lifecycle approval, production, and marketing.
-Students must also complete a Capstone in biotechnology: regulatory affairs.
+To graduate, students must complete 36 credits.
+Required and popular elective courses include bioprocessing and the biotechnology business, foundations of project management, biotechnology and the regulatory environment, and product lifecycle approval, production, and marketing.
+Students must also complete a capstone in biotechnology: regulatory affairs.

 This program requires a bachelor’s degree in molecular biology.
-Students without these degrees will have to take college-level courses, including an introduction to molecular biology and societal issues in biotechnology, before the program’s start date.
+Students without these degrees must take college-level courses, including an introduction to molecular biology and societal issues in biotechnology, before the program’s start date.

 - Location: Adelphi, MD